srimanvd/KAN_Final/README.md

 - **Description:**
   - The results from this notebook are consistent with those reported in the paper, validating the robustness of KAN in GRID-based experiments.

+## Modifications and Improvements
+This repository includes additional changes and improvements beyond what was originally presented in the referenced papers:

+### EfficientKAN
+- Utilized EfficientKAN for training and testing on the MNIST dataset, which optimizes the performance and resource utilization of the KAN model.

+### Optimizer Change
+- Replaced the standard optimizer with `AdamW` in `kanMNIST.ipynb` to achieve better convergence during training.

+### Early Stopping
+- Introduced early stopping in `kanMNIST.ipynb` to prevent overfitting and reduce unnecessary training epochs.

+### Experiment Expansion
+- Applied the KAN framework to the MNIST dataset, which was not included in the original KAN paper.
+- Added a comparison experiment using MLP (`mlpMNIST.ipynb`) under the same conditions as the KAN experiments to evaluate performance differences.

 ## Requirements
 To run the notebooks in this repository, the following dependencies are required:
 - Python (>=3.8)